MiladNz/MiladNz/README.md

 ### 🧔 About Me

-- 👨‍💻  I'm a Junior Front-end developer from Tehran,Iran.
+- 👨‍💻  I'm a self-taught passionate FrontEnd developer from Iran
 - ✨ I’m interested in Programming, History of ancient Iran and Cats.

 - 🔭  I’m currently working on completing Javascript Course...